Sunway Logo

 1-4

 Comfort and luxury abound in this aft-facing, spacious Penthouse with a balcony that provides incredible views from the back of the ship.
 Features include a king size bed, luxury bath with bathtub and separate shower, living area, dining area and a guest bathroom with shower.
-Best of all, it has access to The Haven where you'll enjoy premium amenities including exclusive key card access to the Courtyard area, restaurant, lounge and 24-hour butler and concierge service.
+Best of all, it's located in The Haven where you'll enjoy premium amenities including exclusive key card access to the Courtyard area, restaurant, lounge and 24-hour butler and concierge service.
 Some can connect to a Balcony Stateroom for even more room to spread out yet stay together.

 Facilities